 Or for Great Lakes Dredge & Dock:

-Does Great Lakes Dredge & Dock Have A Good ROCE?
+Does Great Lakes Dredge & Dock Have A Good Return On Equity?

-Do Great Lakes Dredge & Dock’s Current Liabilities Skew Its ROCE?
+Great Lakes Dredge & Dock's Debt And Its 5.1% ROE

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.